Capitol of Puerto Rico: Dome

-Above the top of the attic story in the porticos, a large octagonal tholobate or drum supports a lowered dome, which is modeled after the dome of the ancient Roman Pantheon in Rome.
-Each of the four main walls of the drum has large, half-round windows evocative of the lunettes atop the Baths of Caracalla and Diocletian.
-The dome is topped by a small cupola serving as a roof lantern.
+Above the top of the attic story in the porticos, a large tholobate or drum with small windows supports a dome, which rests on an octagonal pendentive base.
+Like in Florence Cathedral, the dome is double-shelled, featuring two separate dome layers with space in between them.
+The inner shell provides the usable ceiling, while the outer one offers a grand exterior appearance.
+The style of the lowered, expansive dome is modeled after that of the ancient Roman Pantheon in Rome, while the pendentive construction device it relies on was first used in the Hagia Sophia in Istanbul.
+Each of the four main walls of the octagonal base of the dome has a large, half-round window, evocative of the lunettes atop the Baths of Caracalla and Diocletian.
+The dome is topped by a small cupola serving as a roof lantern, which are all accessible by staircases within the building.